kontsevoye/python-captcha-collector/README.md

 # dnf install python3 python3-pip
 ```

-For next you will need virtualenv
+For next you will need pipenv

 ```
-# pip3 install virtualenv
+# pip3 install pipenv
 ```

 ### Installing